-In February 2006, HealthEquity, Inc. received designation by the U.S. Department of Treasury to act as a passive non-bank custodian, which allows HealthEquity, Inc. to hold custodial assets in trust for individual account holders.
-At December 31, 2014, the Company's year-end for trust and tax purposes, custodial assets held in trust were \$2.0 billion.
+In February 2006, HealthEquity, Inc. received designation by the U.S. Department of Treasury to act as a passive non-bank custodian, which allows HealthEquity.
+Inc. to hold custodial assets in trust for individual account holders.
+As of December 31, 2015, the Company's year-end for trust and tax purposes, custodial assets held in trust were \$3.2 billion.
 The Company's operations consist primarily of servicing HSAs through the use of the Company's proprietary technology.
 HSAs are tax-deductible, custodial accounts owned by individuals for health care purchases.
-An HSAbased health plan has two fundamental components-a High Deductible Health Plan ("HDHP"), which is required to qualify for the tax-deductible contributions to a participant's HSA, and a custodial HSA.
+An HSA-based health plan has two fundamental components-a High Deductible Health Plan ("HDHP"), which is required to qualify for the tax-deductible contributions to a participant's HSA, and a custodial HSA.
 As a passive non-bank custodian, according to the Internal Revenue Code ("IRC") 1.408-2(e)(5)(ii)(B)(2), the Company must maintain net worth (assets minus liabilities) greater than 2% of custodial funds held in trust at each year-end in order to take on additional custodial assets.
-At December 31, 2014, the Company's year-end for trust and tax purposes, the net worth of the Company as defined in Treasury Regulation §104-2(e)(5)(ii) by subtracting the Company's total liabilities from the total assets, resulted in a calculated net worth of \$141,807,550.
-The amount of supportable custodial funds calculated by dividing the Company's net worth (defined above) by two percent, pursuant to the requirements of Treasury Regulation §104-2(e)(5)(ii)(C) as of December 31, 2014, was \$7,090,377,499.
-The amount that the supportable custodial funds exceeded the actual amount of custodial funds at December 31, 2014 was \$5,121,308,728.
+As of December 31, 2015, the Company's year-end for trust and tax purposes, the net worth of the Company as defined in Treasury Regulation §104-2(e)(5)(ii) by subtracting the Company's total liabilities from the total assets, resulted in a calculated net worth of \$201,324,812.
+The amount of supportable custodial funds calculated by dividing the Company's net worth (defined above) by two percent. pursuant to the requirements of Treasury Regulation §104-2(e)(5)(ii)(C) as of December 31, 2015, was \$10,066,240,600.
+The amount that the supportable custodial funds exceeded the actual amount of custodial funds as of December 31, 2015 was \$6,845,689,390.
 In the event the Company is unable to comply with the aforementioned net worth requirement, IRC 1.408-2(e)(5)(ii)(C)(2) requires the Company, as a passive non-bank custodian, to take whatever lawful steps necessary, including the relinquishment of fiduciary accounts, to ensure that its net worth exceeds 1% of the custodial assets.

 The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, or GAAP, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 This summary of significant accounting policies of the Company is presented to assist in understanding the Company's consolidated financial statements.
 The financial statements and notes are representations of the Company's management, which is responsible for their integrity and objectivity.
 These accounting policies conform to accounting principles generally accepted in the United States of America and have been consistently applied in the preparation of the consolidated financial statements.
-Certain reclassifications may be made to prior year amounts to conform to the current year presentation.